Should ALL horses be dewormed in spring?

 - Avoid overcrowding (maintain low stocking densities in paddocks).

 - Avoid feeding horses off the ground (e.g. use feed bins).

 - Don’t drench in very hot or very cold weather.

 - Correctly dose horse according to weight.

 - Quarantine and FEC newcomers on property.

-In Spring, it is best to use a rotational wormer such as Kelato’s Revolve, which contains two active ingredients, Morantel Tartrate and Oxfendazole.
+In spring, it is best to use a dewormer such as Kelato’s Revolve, which contains two active ingredients, Morantel Tartrate and Oxfendazole.
 Morantel acts on the nervous system of the parasites causing paralysis.
 As a consequence, the parasites are unable to attach to the intestinal wall and are expelled from the gut.
 The form of Morantel in Revolve is particularly soluble, resulting in a high degree of efficacy.
 Oxfendazole interferes with the metabolic pathways of adults and sterilises eggs within 24 hours of dosing, thereby reducing pasture contamination.